tiborsimon/tiborsimon.github.io/_posts/2015-05-28-smart-sinusoids.md

 ## Sinusoid signal parameters

 There are 9 parameters that a pure sinusoid signal could have.
-In order to be able to generate any kind of sinusoid signals, you should be familiar with all of the parameters.
+In order to be able to generate any kind of sinusoid signals, you should be familiar with the parameters.

 <img src="/images/smart-sinusoids/detailed.png" />